Mindful/gector/README.md

 - The presence of the `$START` token in the attention analysis is not an error - GECToR internally appends this token to all incoming token sequences, so it gets attended to.
 Feel free to ignore it.
+- The code in `attention_analysis.py` and in the LIT dataset class relating to gece tags is specific to a separate research project and can be ignored.

 # GECToR – Grammatical Error Correction: Tag, Not Rewrite